andresmauro17/ingenialo/README.md

 # ingenialo

-this repo is the ingeialo ecommerce project.
+This repo is the ingeialo ecommerce project.

-We are using django an probably react js.
+We are using django, jquery and gulp for assets.

-for more information please visit [http://www.ingenialo.com/]
+for more information please visit http://www.ingenialo.com/

 # installation

-1.  clone this repository, type: git clone https://ingenialo@bitbucket.org/ingenialo/ingenialo.git
+1.  clone this repository:
+        git clone https://ingenialo@bitbucket.org/ingenialo/ingenialo.git
 2.  you have to create enviroment variables. maybe un bash files as show: